 The procedures to disrupt the nerves may be done using a laparoscope.
 When these nerves are cut, other organs in the pelvis, such as the ureters, are occasionally injured.

 Some alternative treatments for menstrual cramps have been suggested but have not been studied well.
 They include behavioral counseling (such as systematic desensitization and relaxation and pain management training), acupuncture Acupuncture Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted CAM therapies in the Western world.
-Licensed practitioners do not necessarily have a medical degree... read more , acupressure, chiropractic therapy Chiropractic In chiropractic, a manipulative and body-based practice, the relationship between the structure of the spine and the function of the nervous system is seen as key to maintaining or restoring... read more , and transcutaneous electrical nerve stimulation Nondrug Pain Treatments (application of a gentle electric current through electrodes placed on the skin).
+Licensed practitioners do not necessarily have a medical degree... read more , and acupressure.
 Hypnosis is being studied as treatment.

 Usually, menstrual cramps have no identifiable cause (called primary dysmenorrhea).

-Pain is typically crampy or sharp, starts a few days before a menstrual period, and subsides after 2 or 3 days.
+Pain is often crampy or a dull, constant ache but may be or sharp or throbbing and usually starts a few days before a menstrual period, and subsides after 2 or 3 days.

 For most women, evaluation includes a pregnancy test, a doctor's examination, and ultrasonography (to check for abnormal structures or growths in the pelvis).

-For primary dysmenorrhea, general measures, such as adequate sleep, regular exercise, heat, and a low-fat diet, may help relieve symptoms.
+For primary dysmenorrhea, general measures, such as adequate sleep, regular exercise, and heat may help relieve symptoms.

-NSAIDs or an NSAID plus low-dose birth control pills may help relieve the pain.
+NSAIDs or an NSAID plus birth control pills that contain a progestin and estrogen may help relieve the pain.